How to Select a Digital Bench Scale

 Simply stated, these systems use a single block of material such as aluminum as the weighing mechanism as opposed to multiple-component conventional balances.
 Because they have no moving parts there is no wear and tear.
 As a result these balances continue to perform well for a longer time than scales with conventional weighing mechanisms.

-Other important advantaged include improvements in accuracy, precision, speed and reproducibility of weight values due in no small part to higher corner load reliability.
-The latter means that … Read the rest
+Other important advantaged include improvements in accuracy, precision, speed and reproducibility of weight values due in no small part to … Read the rest

 How to Judge Scale Accuracy